Mt. Joy (restaurant)

 Restaurant chain based in Seattle, Washington, U.S.

 Mt.
-Joy is a restaurant chain specializing in chicken sandwiches, based in Seattle, Washington.
-The business launched a food truck on Capitol Hill in September 2023, followed by a brick-and-mortar restaurant on December 1.
-Ethan Stowell is among the co-owners of Mt.
-Joy, which specializes in fried chicken sandwiches.
+Joy was a restaurant chain specializing in chicken sandwiches, based in Seattle, Washington.
+The business opened a food truck on Capitol Hill in September 2023, followed by a brick-and-mortar restaurant on December 1.
+Ethan Stowell was among the co-owners of Mt.
+Joy, which specialized in fried chicken sandwiches.
+The restaurant closed permanently in 2026.
+The business was conceived by Robbie Cape after he watched the documentary Kiss the Ground and was inspired by regenerative agriculture.